Doofus-Mc-Goofus/LonghornBluesky/README.md

     ![The home page of the client.
 There is a section with four tabs.
 The first tab, titled "Discover," is selected.
 Above it is a box for posting, with the default text "Whats Up?".](tease4.png)

 ## How to install
+1. Download the zip file in the releases
-1. Extract the zip file
+2. Extract the zip file
-2. Run Client.exe (or just "Client" with the Bluesky icon) from the extracted folder
+3. Run Client.exe (or just "Client" with the Bluesky icon) from the extracted folder

 ## Upcoming Features (in no specific order)
 - Video playback